Care For Senior and Disabled Animals

 Founder

 My name is Margaret Camara.
-As an entrepreneur who has started several successful companies in the past, I saw a need to provide assistance to senior and disabled pets requiring attention.
-These adorable pets need an opportunity to remain in, or find, their forever homes in spite of their special needs.
+As an entrepreneur who started several successful companies, I saw a need to provide assistance to senior and disabled pets requiring special attention.
+These adorable pets deserve an opportunity to remain in—or find—their forever homes despite their special needs.
+One hundred percent of the money donated to Care for Senior and Disabled Animals (CSADA) goes directly to the animals, with nothing allocated to staff or administrative costs.
+Tax-deductible donations are urgently needed.

 Ways you can help